AI for Good

 In many ways, the bias problem outlined above was actually introduced by the process of annotating messages with a given set of labels.
 As we’ve seen, annotators may fail to label certain classes of messages correctly, or the labels they’re provided may not reflect the most important categories from the standpoint of fairness.
 To address this, the second major approach to machine learning touched on above can be used.
 Recall in this approach, information is extracted from messages directly without requiring annotating them beforehand.
 Instead of mapping messages to labels, the algorithm groups together messages with similar content, allowing distinct topics to emerge directly from the data.
 Below is an example of 20 topics extracted from a collection of 100 thousand messages from prospective renters.
 The circles on the left indicate the topics, with sizes proportional to their frequency in the data.
 For the selected topic in red, the most common words contained in messages tagged as that topic are shown on the right.
 As you can see, this topic is dominated by occurrences of words like “job” and “employment,” as well as “pandemic,” “medical,” and “family.”
 The learned topics don’t always have obvious interpretations, but the appearances of these words are a strong indication that this topic relates to a general concern about the ability to provide for rent or engage in the leasing process during the pandemic.

-While there may not be an appropriate way for the virtual agent to respond in all instances of a given topic, extracting information from messages directly shows us what the concerns of actual renters are.
-That kind of information will be important as the virtual agent matures and takes on more kinds of conversations.
-For example, the topics can be used directly by the virtual agent to provide the most relevant information, or they can be used to create a revised set of labels that annotators can use to more faithfully label messages.
-This hybrid approach of using results from both labeled and unlabeled data has the potential to improve overall performance, while expanding the range of support the virtual agent can provide.
-A virtual agent that knows about the concerns of real renters is better able to provide support for all renters.
+While there may not be an appropriate way for the AI assistant to respond in all instances of a given topic, extracting information from messages directly shows us what the concerns of actual renters are.
+That kind of information will be important as the AI assistant matures and takes on more kinds of conversations.
+For example, the topics can be used directly by the AI assistant to provide the most relevant information, or they can be used to create a revised set of labels that annotators can use to more faithfully label messages.
+This hybrid approach of using results from both labeled and unlabeled data has the potential to improve overall performance, while expanding the range of support the AI assistant can provide.
+An AI assistant that knows about the concerns of real renters is better able to provide support for all renters.

 I just touched on two methods that can help alleviate biases in machine learning models, but there are many other philosophies and tools for tackling this problem.
 For more information, or to further discuss these, please reach out to us.